cyberark/cyberark-conjur-cli/README.md

 #### Step 3.
 Storing credentials

 The client uses credentials provider called `CredentialStores` which inherit from `CredentialsStoreInterface`.
-This approach allow to keep the credentials in a safe location and provide it to the client on demand.
+This approach enables storing the credentials in a safe location, and providing the credentials to the client on demand.

 We provide the user with `CredentialStoreFactory` which create such Credential stores.